Costa Rica Digital Nomad Visa Guide (2024)

 • The “gringo tax” — the gringo tax refers to inflated prices that foreigners and tourists get served in popular, touristy areas.
 If you enjoy dining in restaurants in the most popular tourist spots in the county or bar hopping from hotel bar to hotel bar, then you’ll probably find yourself paying the gringo tax.
 That means that instead of the $1 beer and $6 cocktails, you’ll drink the $4 beers and cocktails that cost up to $15–$20.

 • Along with the price of food and beverages, restaurants in Costa Rica might also include both tax and a service charge to your bill.
-These two additional charges are normal (and legal, unlike the gringo tax) and will add 23% to your bill — 10% for the tax and 13% for the service.
+These 2 additional charges are normal (and legal, unlike the gringo tax) and will add 23% to your bill — 13% for the sales tax and 10% for the service.

 Expense #6: Internet

-Compared to other Latin and Central American countries, Costa Rica has the second most expensive internet.
+Compared to other Latin and Central American countries, Costa Rica has pricey internet — to be precise, the second most expensive internet.
 1 GB of data costs around $2.17, which puts Costa Rica just a bit under Panama, the most expensive country in Central America (with $2.98 per 1 GB of data).

-On the plus side, Costa Rica is also the second-best country when it comes to internet availability and speed.
+On the plus side, Costa Rica is also the second-best country in Central America when it comes to internet availability and speed.

 Of course, as a digital nomad, you won’t really be paying for your internet by the gigabyte.